 K. Penalties

-Any person(s) who erects, constructs, alters, repairs, converts, maintains, or uses any building, structure or land in violation of this Section shall be subject to, but not limited to, the penalties delineated in Article XIX, Enforcement, §215-19.1, Violations and Penalties, herein.
+Any person(s) who erects, constructs, alters, repairs, converts, maintains, or uses any building, structure or land in violation of this Section shall be subject to the penalties for a violation of the DR Development Regulations, Section 1004.